Writing for Academic Purposes

-Lisa Leopold has taught at the Monterey Institute of International Studies, Illinois Central College, the University of Illinois at Urbana-Champaign, Joliet Junior College, and at El Centro de la Niña Trabajadora in Quito, Ecuador.
+Lisa Leopold has taught at the Middlebury Institute of International Studies, Illinois Central College, the University of Illinois at Urbana-Champaign, Joliet Junior College, and at El Centro de la Niña Trabajadora in Quito, Ecuador.
 Her teaching experience includes instructing university undergraduate and graduate students, community college students, refugees, and children.
 She has also researched and produced a proposal for an intensive English as a Second Language curriculum for a community college.

 English for academic purposes